Party lists in the 2019 European Parliament election in the United Kingdom: Brexit Party

 The Brexit Party was newly founded for the 2019 European Parliament election.
 On 8 February 2019, party leader Nigel Farage stated he would stand as a candidate for the party in any potential future European Parliament elections contested in the United Kingdom.
 MEPs Steven Woolfe and Nathan Gill, also formerly of UKIP, stated that they would also stand for the party.

+East of England

+The Brexit Party had a list of 7 candidates for the 7 seats available in the East of England.
+The top three were elected.

+East Midlands

+The Brexit Party had a list of 5 candidates for the 5 seats available in the East Midlands.
+The top three were elected.

 South East England

 The Brexit Party had a list of 10 candidates for the 10 seats available in the South East of England.
 The top four were elected.

 South West England

 Change UK

 The party announced on 23 April that it would stand a full slate of candidates in Great Britain for the European Parliament elections, including Ashworth, writer Rachel Johnson (sister of Conservative MPs Jo and Boris Johnson); former BBC journalist Gavin Esler; former Conservative MPs Stephen Dorrell and Neil Carmichael; former Labour MEP Carole Tongue; former Labour MPs Roger Casale and Jon Owen Jones; former Liberal Democrat MEP Diana Wallis; and the former deputy Prime Minister of Poland Jacek Rostowski.
 None of the Change UK candidates won any seats.